 SBA loan guarantee programs may not be the biggest source of funds for small business owners, but they do fill an important niche within the small business lending landscape for those that qualify.
 Depending upon loan purpose, qualification criteria, and how quickly a business needs to access funds, the SBA may be a good option for many small business owners.

 Borrowers should be prepared, however, to meet many of the same criteria required for a traditional loan approval at the bank including some additional requirements set in place by the SBA.
 And, although recent efforts by the SBA to streamline the application process have reduced the time it takes for many business owners, qualified potential borrowers should expect a weeks- or sometimes even months-long process to apply, gain approval, and access funds.
+Learn more about the SBA Economic Injury Disaster Loan Program in our guide.

 For small business owners who need their funds faster and don’t have time to go through a weeks-long approval process, a loan from an online lender like OnDeck can be a good fit.
 Learn more about your financing options with OnDeck.